owolfhu1/lobby_demo/README.md

-# Chat lobby demo using: node.js, socket.io, express
+# Browser chat lobby demo using: node.js, socket.io, express

-This is a demo of a basic chat lobby with features:
+# This is a demo of a basic chat lobby with features:
   - Login to lobby by giving it a name.
   - Live chat with all logged in users.
   - Create a room for private chat.